dojo-modeling/dojo-cli/README.md

 ### Description

-Prints a summary of the output files produced by a model.
+Prints a summary of the output and accessory files produced by a model.

 ### Parameters
 - `--model` : name of the model